What is the Open Studio?

 To register for Open Studio sessions, visit the Thinking Tools Studio.
 Please note, you will need to register for the Thinking Tools Studio to sign up for a session.
 Registration will open for sessions on a rolling basis (typically one-week prior to the session occurring).Register Now

-June 4, 9 am PDT and 3 pm PDT – Habits of a Systems Thinker: Still the One
+June 25, 9 am PDT and 3 pm PDT – Engaging Youth in Community Issues Using Systems Thinking/System Dynamics

 Check back later for additional events!